FaisalAlqarni/EVENTPULSE/README.md

 ## what is inside classes:
 - Pages/Side_Bar.dart: contain the the whole side bar menu functionality and screens
 - Pages/event_manager.dart: contain the Welcoming Screen, Create Event Screen, Edit Event Screen and all of thier functionality
-- Pages/event_manager.dart: contain the Welcoming Screen, Create Event Screen, Edit Event Screen and all of thier functionality
 - Pages/MainLogin.dart: contain the Welcoming Screen, login Screen, registerarion type Screen, user form Screen, orgnaizer form Screen and all of thier functionality
 - Pages/home_page.dart: the home page that contain the discover view, map view, and timeline